-A fasting person wakes up with the thought of helping hunger, poor and needy.
+A fasting person wakes up with the thought of helping hunger, the poor, and the needy.
 It encourages people to help each other.
 There are no squabbles and strife among people who help each other.
 A fasting devotee develops a predisposition to fulfill what God has instructed us to follow in various Vedas and Puranas to finally see him, feel him and, in the end, procure him.

-5. Clear your path towards the Liberation or Moksha
+5. Clear your path toward Liberation or Moksha

 Fasting controls the passions, disciplines the senses, and purifies the mind and heart.
 Fasting controls the tongue, an organ that poses great obstacles in spiritual practice, thus helping destroy sins.

 Just as gold is purified by melting in the crucible repeatedly, likewise mind is purified by fasting.
-The calmness necessary for intensive meditation comes through fasting.
+The spiritual clarity necessary for intensive meditation comes through fasting.